-MoDOT adjusts its practices to deal differently with each storm and tries to return roads to near-normal driving conditions as soon as possible after a storm’s end.
+MoDOT adjusts its practices to deal differently with each storm and tries to return major roads to near-normal driving conditions as soon as possible after a storm’s end.
 Because MoDOT doesn’t have enough workers or trucks to clear every highway immediately after a snowstorm, the department has set priorities for which roads to clear first.

 * Roads with the highest traffic volumes are plowed or treated first.
-These roads include interstates and other busy state routes, which receive ongoing operations throughout a storm.
+These roads include interstates and other heavily traveled state routes, which receive ongoing operations in a storm.

 * Lettered and numbered routes with lower traffic volumes are plowed to allow for two-way traffic, with concentration on hills, curves, and intersections.
 Traffic on these roads may have more snow on them until the higher-volume roads are mostly clear.